MadhuMPandurangi/CouchDB/README.md

 # CouchDB
-This is the basic CRUD operation usind Python and CouchDB in Ununtu(16.04)
+This is the basic CRUD operation using Python and CouchDB in Ununtu(16.04)

 1. Install python3
 Open terminal via Ctrl+Alt+T or searching for “Terminal” from app launcher.
 When it opens, run command to add the PPA: